Cambridge Academy of English ( CAE )

 4. If you have booked through an ETO, refund requests can only be made to the ETO and are subject to their terms and conditions.

-5. If your application for a Short Term Study Visa is refused, you or your ETO MUST send us a copy of the signed letter of refusal from the UKVI.
+5. If your application for a Short Term Student Visa is refused, you or your ETO MUST send us a copy of the signed letter of refusal from the UKVI.
 No refunds will be processed until we receive the letter.

 6. Refunds are only given for complete course or accommodation weeks.